yevheniiairapetian/to-do-app/README.md

 ## Project dependencies:

 - jQuery for DOM manipulation and interactivity
-- jQuery UI for sortability
+- Sortable.js for sortability \ draggabilty
-- React as the Javascript library
+- React.js as the Javascript library, PWA features
-- React Bootstrap for design/responsive design, components, PWA features
+- React Bootstrap for design \ responsive design, components
 - Vercel for deployment

 ## Live Version: